satkar605/egg-price-forecasting/README.md

 3. **Forecast assumes past patterns will continue**: The model assumes that seasonal and structural patterns seen in the past will hold in the future.
 Unexpected market shocks or policy changes could reduce its predictive accuracy.

-_For a detailed walkthrough of the modeling process, validation strategy, and forecasting logic, refer to the technical scripts and visuals provided in the `scripts/` and `visuals/` directories._
+_For a detailed walkthrough of the modeling process, validation strategy, and forecasting logic, refer to the technical scripts provided in requirements.md._